snowplow/documentation/docs/understanding-your-pipeline/events/index.md

 });
 ```

 In the data warehouse, these events still use the [standard columns](/docs/understanding-your-pipeline/canonical-event/index.md) for general information, like timestamps.
-In addition, each type of self-describing event gets its own column (or its own table, in case of Redshift) for event-specific fields defined in its schema.
+In addition, each type of self-describing event gets its own column (or its own table, in the case of Redshift) for event-specific fields defined in its schema.
 See the [structure of Snowplow data](/docs/understanding-your-pipeline/canonical-event/index.md#self-describing-events) for more information.

 </details>